-8-month certificate.
+Eight-month certificate.
 Part-time study option available.

-- Learn the specific skills needed to supervise and manage tourism- and hospitality-related businesses and compete effectively in the marketplace. - Get to know the West Coast tourism industry through class field trips and applied management experience. - Earn credit towards NIC's Tourism & Hospitality diploma, Business Administration degree, or degree programs throughout BC.
+- Learn industry specific skills required to supervise and manage tourism and hospitality-related businesses and to compete effectively in the marketplace. - Be in demand: The BC 2024 Labour Economic Outlook predicts tourism and hospitality will be among the most in demand occupational groups requiring post-secondary training in BC, with more than 10,500 job openings available to 2024. - Experience the West Coast tourism industry through class field trips and applied management opportunities. - Earn credit toward NIC's Tourism & Hospitality diploma, Business Administration degree or degree programs